mcdemarco/the-new-kitchen-cookbook/bread/eliopsomo.md

 ## Variants

-For a similar recipe using non-dairy dough, see my [Tiropsomo](../bread/tiropsomo.md).
+For a similar recipe using non-dairy dough, see my [Tiropsomo](../bread/tiropsomo.md) or [Olive and Garlic Focaccia](../bread/oliveFocaccia.md).

 For a similar recipe without yeast, see my [Alevropita](../quick-bread/alevropita.md).
+Or make this, like that, in a preheated pie tin.